faustbrian/assert/docs/README.md

----
-title: Getting Started
-description: Install and start using Assert for validation in PHP 8.4+.
----

 Assert is a comprehensive assertion library for PHP 8.4+ that enables robust validation and preconditions throughout your code.

 ## Installation